AbhyasKanaujia/Handpose-Detection-App/README.md

 # Handpose Detection App

-This is a simple app that uses your camera to detect a hand and draws a mesh over over it.
+This is a simple app that uses your camera to detect a hand and draws a mesh over it.

 # Live Demo